-ticipated in the 1921 test attended the ceremonies today.
-Bronze med-Morelock, president of the Radio Club of America, to Ernest V. Amy, Edwin H. Armstrong, George E. Burghard and Paul F. Godley and accepted by representatives for Mr. Cronkhute, John F. Grinan and Walker Inman.
+the ceremonies today.
+Bronze med-TO EUROPE IS MARKED als were presented by O. James Morelock, president of the Radio Club of America, to Ernest V. Amy, Edwin H. Armstrong, George E. Burghard and Paul F. Godley and accepted by representatives unveiled here today.
+Officials of for Mr. Cronkhite, John F. Grinan

-Mr. Godley received the historic after having identified the 1BCG Morse code signals for two previ-
+Mr. Godley received the historic and town officials participated in message at Ardrossan, Scotland, after having identified the 1BCG Morse code signals for two previous nights.

-H. Caldwell of Orestes Dr. trans-oceanic broadcasting had been only by long-wave broadcasting stations, which needed huge amounts of power in towers hur-
+Dr. Orestes H. Caldwell of said that before the 1921 test trans-oceanic broadcasting had been only by long-wave broadcasting stations, which needed huge amounts of power in towers hur85